SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-10-seven-alternatives-to-scrum-of-scrums.md

 >
 > Sometimes several teams start implementing the giant at the same time.
 At other times, the leading team starts alone to focus the early knowledge transfer and simplify the creation of a cohesive design.
 After a few Sprints, more teams join.
 In this case the lead team also has a teaching responsibility to help the incoming teams learn what they already know.

-Do not underestimate the power of a single team in an optimized environment.
+Do not underestimate the power of a single team in an optimized environment!
 The development director of one place I worked with in local government told me that as he introduced Scrum he realized he really only had one capable team out of his 40 employees.
 In another famous story, over 100 contractors for the FBI were unable to get anything done.
 The solution was to use just a dozen developers in the basement of the FBI Headquarters.